 Buckle up, Ford Fusion enthusiasts!
-We’re diving deep into the best and worst years of this prevalent sedan.
+We’re diving deep into the best and worst years of this beloved sedan.

-I’ve crunched the numbers from NHTSA, Consumer Reports, and real owners to give you the inside scoop.
+I’ve analyzed the numbers from NHTSA, Consumer Reports, and actual owners to give you the inside scoop.

 By the end, you’ll know which Fusion years excel and which ones to avoid like a pothole.